Last Updated: 03/18/15

 This section will allow you to create transcript request forms for all colleges you’ve attended.
 You are required to send an official transcript to AMCAS from all colleges you’ve attended.
-It would also be a good idea to request unofficial transcripts for your personal use while you fill out the course work section.
+It would also be a good idea to also request unofficial transcripts from your colleges for your personal use while you fill out the course work section.

 Most of this information is self-explanatory as well.
 They will ask you for mailing addresses, citizenship, languages, etc. One thing to pay attention to is the ‘disadvantaged status’ question.
-If you feel that you are disadvantaged for social, economic, or educational reasons, you should click yes and write a good explanation of your situation.
+If you feel that you are disadvantaged for social, economic, or educational reasons, you should click yes and write a detailed explanation of your situation.
 Also, look for the question about felony and misdemeanor convictions.
-You must answer this truthfully – most medical schools will conduct background checks to confirm your answers.
+You MUST answer this truthfully – if you are accepted, most medical schools will conduct background checks to confirm your answers.

 Letters of Evaluation

 This is where you’ll enter information about where your letters of recommendation will be coming from.
 You can enter up to 10 letters of recommendation into AMCAS (note: a committee letter packet will only count as 1 letter even though it contains multiple letters).
 AMCAS will then let you target which medical schools receive which letters.

 This is where you’ll decide which schools you’ll be applying to.
 You can always add additional schools after you’ve submitted your application, but you cannot remove schools you’ve already sent your AMCAS application to.
 This is also where you can designate which letters of recommendation will be received by which schools.
 Read more about letters of recommendation.